 Spondylosis is a general term referring to “wear and tear” in the spinal joints, which includes the spinal vertebrae and neural foraminae.
 Most people of adult age have some degree of cervical spondylosis in their spinal joints.

-Symptoms include morning stiffness, increased pain when sitting for long periods, more pain on extremes of movement, postural problems.
+Symptoms include morning stiffness, increased pain when sitting for long periods, more pain on extremes of movement and postural problems.
 Muscle spasm and neck stiffness is very common, but there can be referral of symptoms into the shoulders and sometimes radiating down into the arm, forearm, hand and fingers.
 Occasionally there are referred symptoms that radiate into the lower limb.

 Spondylitis can affect any joint in the spine, with the cervical spinal joints being affected due to their multi axial movement patterns.
 Many factors can increase the risk of spondylitis, including :-